47th Annual Conference

 - Each abstract should include a section on significance or relevance to the development of transcultural knowledge.

-- Abstract submission deadline midnight Eastern Daylight Time on April 1, 2021.
+- Abstract submission deadline has been extended to midnight Eastern Daylight Time on MAY 3, 2021.

 Questions can be directed to email@example.com.